Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 How many preschool and daycare providers are in Orange?

-Bright Headstart currently tracks 66 licensed childcare providers in Orange.
+Bright Headstart currently tracks 66 licensed childcare providers in Orange, including 32 preschools, 22 daycares, and 12 home daycares.

-What matters most when choosing preschool in Orange?
+What matters most when choosing a preschool in Orange?

-Should I compare Orange with nearby cities too?
+Should I compare Orange schools with nearby cities too?

 ---

-Want a faster shortlist?
-Take the Bright Headstart match quiz or browse all Orange preschool and daycare providers.
+If you want a faster shortlist, take the Bright Headstart match quiz or browse all Orange preschool and daycare providers side by side.

 Browse all parent guides